nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros:
         * This implementation requires no additional time and space (for creation of new 'Project` and `EventList` object).
     * Cons:
-        * This implementation will not work with the immutable implementation of `EventList`
+        * This implementation will not work with an immutable implementation of `EventList`

 * **Alternative 2:** A new `Project` object is initialized with a new `EventList` oject containing the added `Event`.
     * Pros: